 We could all learn a few things from Harley-Davidson.
-The company today has one of the most loyal workforces in American business.
+The company has one of the most loyal workforces in American business.
 A few years ago, I had the good fortune of being a consultant to Harley-Davidson regarding a new development project it was considering.
 From what I witnessed, I can attest that they are an outstanding example of the truism that the biggest differentiator between an average company and a great company is the motivation of the people within the company.
 Harley-Davidson got it right by aligning compensation and recognition in a way that both motivated its employees and was congruent with the company goals.

 While money may pay the bills, it doesn't necessarily buy happiness.
-Real income in America has risen 16 percent in the past thirty years whereas the percentage of people who describe themselves as "very happy" has fallen from 36 to 29 percent.
-Psychologist and author Martin Seligman writes in Authentic Happiness, "Our economy is rapidly changing from a money economy to a satisfaction economy."
+The father of the resurgent positive psychology movement and author Martin Seligman writes in Authentic Happiness, "Our economy is rapidly changing from a money economy to a satisfaction economy."
 Americans are looking for more than just another buck.
 Just like individuals have Hierarchies of Need, so do countries.
 America is rapidly escalating up the pyramid toward the more intangible benefits that come with recognition and meaning.
 We'll learn more about that in the next two chapters.